Downloadable Word Document of Information Below

 We are proud to announce that Love Saves The Day has been awarded Bronze by the Attitude is Everything Charter of Best Practice.
 As a festival, each year we are continuing to assess our accessible facilities and are constantly striving to make the site and overall experience better for our deaf and disabled customers.

 The following information provides details about the bookable accessible provisions at the festival.
 If you have any questions that are not answered below please contact [email protected].

-For disabled customers who do not require use of any of the accessible facilities, please click here to purchase your ticket.
-If you would you like to register for use of any of these accessible facilities:
+If you would you like to register to use of any of following accessible facilities:

 - Accessible Parking

 Firstly, you will need to purchase a ticket in the usual way, and then complete the Accessibility Form by selecting the facilities you wish to use.
 You will also need to upload some supporting evidence along with your application.
 (Please read the form for details of suggested documents).
 Once you have submitted your form we will get back to you within two weeks to let you know if it has been approved.

 Please note that submission of the form alone does not automatically guarantee eligibility for use of the accessible facilities.
 If you have any queries about eligibility, please contact us prior to purchasing your ticket at accessibilit[email protected].

 You can also book your standard tickets on the phone by calling SeeTickets on 08445790096

 Our accessible facilities will only be available to ticket holders who have pre-registered their requirements.
 This is to ensure that we have time to put appropriate provisions in place on site.
 Please complete the form no later than 4th August.
 Information Packs will be sent out to anyone who has successfully registered during the week before the event.